elmtree-askmo/cloudcannon-app/content/learn/engineering/what-are-the-basic-postulates-and-conventions-used-in-the-analysis-of-dc-circuits.md

 url: /learn/engineering/questions/what-are-the-basic-postulates-and-conventions-used-in-the-analysis-of-dc-circuits
 score: -1.0
 related_article1:
-    id: 169861
+    id: 169852
-    title: How are phasor diagrams used in the analysis of RLC circuits?
+    title: >-
+        What are the electrical characteristics of bipoles in circuit analysis?
     subject: Engineering
-    url: /learn/engineering/questions/how-are-phasor-diagrams-used-in-the-analysis-of-rlc-circuits
+    url: /learn/engineering/questions/what-are-the-electrical-characteristics-of-bipoles-in-circuit-analysis
 related_article2:
-    id: 169858
+    id: 169849
-    title: What is the role of power factor in AC circuits?
+    title: >-
+        Define a bipole and explain its role in an electrical circuit.
     subject: Engineering
-    url: /learn/engineering/questions/what-is-the-role-of-power-factor-in-ac-circuits
+    url: /learn/engineering/questions/define-a-bipole-and-explain-its-role-in-an-electrical-circuit
 related_article3:
-    id: 169849
+    id: 169855
-    title: Define a bipole and explain its role in an electrical circuit.
+    title: >-
+        What is the difference between series and parallel association of electrical bipoles?
     subject: Engineering
-    url: /learn/engineering/questions/define-a-bipole-and-explain-its-role-in-an-electrical-circuit
+    url: /learn/engineering/questions/what-is-the-difference-between-series-and-parallel-association-of-electrical-bipoles
 related_article4:
-    id: 169848
+    id: 169855
+    title: >-
-    title: What are the key differences between series and parallel RLC circuits in AC sinusoidal conditions?
+        What is the difference between series and parallel association of electrical bipoles?
     subject: Engineering
-    url: /learn/engineering/questions/what-are-the-key-differences-between-series-and-parallel-rlc-circuits-in-ac-sinusoidal-conditions
+    url: /learn/engineering/questions/what-is-the-difference-between-series-and-parallel-association-of-electrical-bipoles
 related_article5:
-    id: 169858
+    id: 169852
+    title: >-
-    title: What is the role of power factor in AC circuits?
+        What are the electrical characteristics of bipoles in circuit analysis?
     subject: Engineering
-    url: /learn/engineering/questions/what-is-the-role-of-power-factor-in-ac-circuits
+    url: /learn/engineering/questions/what-are-the-electrical-characteristics-of-bipoles-in-circuit-analysis
 ---

 &nbsp;